datapfranc/datapfranc.github.io-src/content/BRD_preslayer.md

 BRD integration layer is highly normalized and this can penalize Redshift data access performance.
 So we should first de-normalize our model by merging descriptive tables (ex. user_*) and association ones (ex. review_similarto, work_title, ..) into their parent entity.

-From the diagram below, we can see that the physical model is much simpler than the integration layer's model.
-That's typical of presentation layer that should also be easily interpreted and understood by a larger audience.
+Looking at the physical data model of the integration layer's model (see below), we see it is a bit complex and not suited to any end-user.
 <img src='/images/blog/BRD_pdm_integration.png' width='100%' alt='Physical Data model'/>

+However Presentation layer should be easily interpreted and understood by a much larger audience, hence simpler.
 We have one central fact table `REVIEW` storing facts `rating` and `nb_likes` (and raw review text) for each review, surrounded by dimensions `DIM_DATE`, `DIM_REVIEWER`, `DIM_BOOK` and `DIM_SITE`.
 We also have tables `REL_TAG` and `REL_AUTHOR` capturing the more complex many-to-many relationship between a review and dimensions `DIM_TAG` and `DIM_AUTHOR` respectively.

 Other changes required are due to Redshift support limitation of [data type](http://docs.aws.amazon.com/redshift/latest/dg/c_Supported_data_types.html) compared to Potgres.
 The `TEXT` type are converted to `VARCHAR` using data input to determine its size.
 Size is based on bytes and not character, hence to determine size required use SQL function `octet_length()` instead of `char_length()`.
 Also, `UUID` are replaced by `BIGINT` (note that UUID are useful for data integration where load can be parallelized without dependency on surrogate keys lookup, but not so useful for our Presentation layer).